lunchclass/bacardi/docs/issue_template.md

 * [ ] Linux (ARM)

 ### Additional Information on the environment
-[Descripe your environment a bit more detailed]
+[Describe your environment a bit more detailed]

 [You can erase any parts of this template not applicable to your Issue.]